ahariharan95/phish_analytics/index.md

 The [app](https://ahariharan.shinyapps.io/phanalytix_app/) is embedded below:

 <iframe src="https://ahariharan.shinyapps.io/phanalytix_app/" style=" border: 2px solid black;width:800px;height:650px;"></iframe>

 **phanalytix.csv: Original Dataset**

-The large dataset we created is comprised of 31 variables and more than 30,000 observations.
-The following is a link to the csv file.
+The dataset we created is comprised of 31 variables and more than 30,000 observations.
+We wrote more than 500 lines of code to gather, clean, and arrange the data in a neat and readable csv file.
+The [dataset](https://github.com/ahariharan95/phish_analytics/blob/master/phanalytix.csv) is uploaded on the [github repository](https://github.com/ahariharan95/phish_analytics) for this page.

 ## Blog

 There is also a blog which goes into more detail regarding the project.
-It includes more information on the background of the band and our analysis, some interesting findings from the exploratory analysis results from our dataset, and a more detailed explanation of the app.
+It includes information on the background of the band and our analysis, some interesting findings from the exploratory analysis results from our dataset, and a detailed explanation of the app.
+The blog can also be found on the repository as well.